 24 Aug Can You Install Vinyl Plank Flooring Over Tile?

-Are you pondering the question of whether or not to install vinyl plank flooring over ceramic tile?
+Are you pondering the question of whether or not to install luxury vinyl plank flooring over ceramic tile?
 If so, you’re not alone.
-Luxury vinyl plank flooring is an excellent choice for a new floor.
+Luxury vinyl plank (LVP) flooring is an excellent choice for a new floor.
 It’s incredibly durable and it represents some of the least expensive flooring options on the market.
-It’s a high-performance alternative to both tile flooring and hardwood.
+It’s a high-performance hard surface alternative to both tile flooring and hardwood.

 It’s easy to see why you might want vinyl plank flooring to cover the surfaces in your home or business.
 The tricky question remains, however: How can you install vinyl plank flooring over tile?

-Reasons You Can (Or Can’t) Put Vinyl Over the Existing Floor
+Reasons You Can (Or Can’t) Put Luxury Vinyl Over Tile

 When you want to install vinyl over an existing floor, it’s critical to consider the condition of the subfloor.
-Placing vinyl flooring over an underfloor that has dips, cracks or even minor imperfections could significantly impact the integrity of the vinyl.
+Placing vinyl flooring over an existing floor that has humps, dips, cracks or even minor imperfections could significantly impact the integrity of the vinyl.

 Doing so could also cause the product to fail over time, thus voiding the manufacturer’s warranty.
+Luxury vinyl warranties contain very tight tolerances regarding the flatness of the subfloor.
 This is why — although you can try installing vinyl flooring over tile on your own — it’s best to enlist the help of a professional.

 At the very least, a professional installation company will inspect the subfloor to ensure its condition is acceptable to handle a floating floor.
 At Area Flooring & Tile, Inc., we can evaluate the condition of your subfloor to give you a better idea of how you can prepare for vinyl plank flooring.